What equipment is needed for javelin throwing?

 Now how to start training for increasing javelin.

-Take target of a particular year like I have taken a target of 65m. and right now, I am throwing 55m in crossing steps, and my target is to achieve 59- 60m in one month in crossing steps only.
+Take a target of a particular year like I have taken a target of 65m. and right now, I am throwing 55m in crossing steps, and my target is to achieve 59- 60m in one month in crossing steps only.

-So simply, I aim to achieve 60m in crossing steps because if I achieve the target of 60m in 1 month, then I will be able to throw 65m javelin in the full runway, and also my technique will be strong and have good base will be developed.
+So simply, I aim to achieve 60m in crossing steps because if I achieve the target of 60m in 1 month, then I will be able to throw 65m javelin on the full runway, and also my technique will be strong and have good base will be developed.

 If you think you will be able to throw javelin 60m in 1 month easily, then you are wrong, bro; you have to work hard to throw javelin 60 m in one month.
 Firstly you have to increase your speed and then coordinate crossing steps, and then you have to focus on the javelin release because if the release of the javelin is not good, then u will not be able to cross that fucking 60m mark.

-Now, if you have done that 60m task, then you have to focus on the half runway that should be 15m only now you have to generate power from that half runway.
+Now, if you have done that 60m task, then you have to focus on the half runway that should be 15m only now do you have to generate power from that half runway.
 With the help of half runway, you will be able to throw 2–3m more likewise 63m now.

 Now, if you are throwing 63 m from the half runway, you will also throw 65m throw in the full runway.